Total Pageviews

 Morning came pouring into the grounds of Chatsford Hall from across the coastal plain and I knew that if the day was going to be anything like the one before, the sun would soon be popping up and throwing his weight around.
 I prefer to sleep in, of course, who wouldn't, but that option was taken off the table long ago.

 With five cats in the house and a sainted mom living in the east end of this county seat of the Genomes, it will come as no surprise that I rise with the larks and snails.
-If you've been paying attention to this personal review, then you know all about the larks, snails and whatnot.
+If you've been paying attention to this personal review, then you know all about the larks, snails, and whatnot.
 If you're a stranger to these parts, then you should direct your questions or objections to the poet Browning.

 As I say, morning arrived and I slipped from beneath the duvet and moved toward the sound of rushing water.
 Billowing mists enveloped me as I moved onto the tiles of the salle de bains making it impossible to see anything within, other than an occasional bit of leafy jungle.

-"Ms Wonder," I called, and immediately felt what must have been a half-dozen cats brush my legs on their way out the door.
+"Ms Wonder," I called and immediately felt what must have been a half-dozen cats brush my legs on their way out the door.
 No answer from Wonder though.
-I moved cautiously forward, brushing the foliage aside, and tried as best I could to follow the roar of the falls, for I knew that Wonder would be found there, submerged in waters of the plunge basin, deep in morning meditation.
+I moved cautiously forward, brushing the foliage aside, and tried as best I could to follow the roar of the falls, for I knew that Wonder would be found there, submerged in the waters of the plunge basin, deep in morning meditation.

 "Wonder," I called again.
 A little louder this time and I heard the unmistakable sound of a body rising from the depths, like Venus emerging from the sea, and a musical voice replied,